Skip to Content

 This ride is one large car that goes back and forth getting higher each time.

-• Children under 48 inches tall must ride with a companion 14 years old or older.
+• Children under 48 inches tall must ride with a companion who is 14 years old or older.
+Hand held infants are not permitted to ride.

-• Elmo’s Fish is located in Elmo’s World.
+• Flyin’ Fish is located in Elmo’s World.

 Elmo’s Cloud Chaser